KevinWyss/project_KW/README.md

    **3) Beginning of the loop:**

-   Bevore the loop starts, the script creates five empty lists, which then get filled with the calculated area (A), wet perimeter (P), hydraulic radius (Rhy) and the discharge (Q) for different hights (H). *H* is starting at 0.1, 0.11, 0.12, [...] until the users definded water-level (h).
+   Before the loop starts, the script creates five empty lists, which are then filled with the calculated area (A), wet perimeter (P), hydraulic radius (Rhy) and the discharge (Q) for different hights (H). *H* is starting at 0.1, 0.11, 0.12, [...] until the users definded water-level (h).
 The loop is used to do all the calculations below (3.2 - 3.7) for all the different hights (H), to get a stage-discharge-relation ship in the end.

    3.1) Profile gets loaded

-   The profile which got defined in step 2) gets loaded into the script.
+   The profile which was defined in step 2) gets loaded into the script.
 In the same step the geographical altitude gets transformed into meter-hights.
 This happens by the subtraction of all altitudes with the minimum altitude of the list.
 After this step, every point in the profile list has an x- and y-coordinate.
-The x-coordinate is the measured distance (starting at 0 m) and the y-coordinate is the hight.
+The x-coordinate stays for the measured distance (starting at 0 m) and the y-coordinate stays for the hight.

    3.2) Intersections of the profile

-   With linear interpolation, the intersections get generated at the points, where the water-level (h) crosses the profile line.
-This step needs a lot of conditions for example: When the point left (i-1) of (i) is higher than the water level (h) and the next point (i+1) is lower than the water-level (h) there needs to be an intersection point.
-As told there enters linear interpolation into force:
+   With linear interpolation, the intersections are generated at the points, where the water-level (h) crosses the profile line.
+This step needs a lot of conditions, for example: When the point left (i-1) of (i) is higher than the water level (h) and the next point (i+1) is lower than the water-level (h) there needs to be an intersection point.
+As described above there enters linear interpolation into force:

     xa = x1 + (ya - y1) * ((x1 - x2) / (y1 - y2))

     xa  = wanted x-coordinate where the water-level crosses the profile line ya  = hight of the water-level (h)

-Like the example above, there are 20 other conditions which need to be checked, to get all intersections of the profile with the water-level.
+As shown in the example above, there are 20 other conditions which need to be checked, to get all intersections of the profile with the water-level.

    3.3) Preconditione for the following parameter calculations

-   In this step the new x- and y-coordinates (with the intersection points) get put into a new list, which then gets adapted to the water-level (h).
+   In this step the new x- and y-coordinates (with the intersection points) were set into a new list, which then gets adapted to the water-level (h).
 The points higher than h get set on the water-level, which results in a thinned profile.

    3.4) Calculation of the area (A)